How Do You Build Your Team?

 5. Pick Your Talent

 Finally, it’s time to talk about people.
 I could write a whole blog on just this step – I love selecting talent – but I’ll save that for another time!
-For the sake of moving along, I’ll keep this section brief.
+I’ll keep this section brief.

 If you already have a pool of people to select from, resist the temptation to simply slot in people you know in the boxes.
 Do yourself a favour and review them against the job spec for ‘fit’, and ask yourself if they are the right people to do the job.
 If not, you may need to post the role.